alamgirqazi/blog/_posts/2016-12-12-TheMonkWhoSoldHisFerrari.md

 ### rating (10/10)

-### An amazing and fantastic read.
-This book is filled with endless wisdom.
+### Astonishing.
+Stupendous.
+Remarkable.
+This book will really blow your mind.

 #### Reading Notes: